 - Teaching Medical Students: Pathology residents assist in instructing second-year medical students in their coursework in systemic and general pathology and teach rotating third- and fourth-year medical students.

-- Resident Instruction of Junior Pathology Residents and Residents from Other Services: Senior residents are expected to participate in training junior residents and residents from other services by example (e.g., gross dissection), instruction (e.g., at the microscope) and the provision of teaching conferences.
+- Teaching Other Residents: Senior residents participate in training junior residents and residents from other services by example (e.g., gross dissection), informal instruction (e.g., at the microscope) and formal instruction (e.g., morning conferences).
 This is intrinsic to the role of the pathologist as an educator, which is important to the resident’s career development for private practice or academics.

-- Resident Research Opportunities: By its nature, pathology is both a basic and clinical science, and it contributes many technical and diagnostic advances to medicine through the application of basic science to clinical problems.
-Residents may elect to use some or all of their elective time in pursuit of research, which may cover a wide range of fundamental and clinical studies relating to the etiology, pathogenesis, prevention, treatment and cure of disease.
-All residents are strongly encouraged to participate in this activity and urged to submit their research findings for presentation at national meetings.
+- Research Opportunities: By its nature, pathology is both a basic and clinical science, and it contributes many technical and diagnostic advances to medicine through the application of basic science to clinical problems.
+Residents lead or participate in a wide range of fundamental and clinical studies relating to the etiology, pathogenesis, prevention, treatment and cure of disease.
+Residents present their research at departmental Grand Rounds in their third-year.

-- Department of Pathology Research Fund: The Department provides research starter funds available to faculty and residents.
+- Research Funding: The Department makes research starter funds available to both faculty and residents.
 These mini-grants can total as much as $2,000 per project, per year.
 These funds can be used by residents to develop anatomic or clinical pathology research studies.